cs160-berkeley/prog-01-crunch-time-helenwang184/README.md

 <img src="screenshots/6.png" height="400" alt="Screenshot"/>

-Burnr also can be used in vertical and horizontal orientations.
+Burnr also can be used in the horizontal orientation.

 ## Acknowledgments